N.B: In the spirit of full transparency, the following Coin Report update on Zilliqa is a Sponsored Post.

 Concerning social media presence, there are four main platforms to examine: Twitter, Facebook, Telegram and Discord.

-Zilliqa is present on three of the four platforms; all except for Facebook.
+Zilliqa is present on all four platforms.
 To begin, let’s look at the various social metrics that I calculated from the Zilliqa Twitter and Facebook accounts:

 Average Facebook Engagement: N/A